1. What is 1800 PHONEHOME?

 1800 PHONEHOME allows you to call from just about any phone…mobiles, fixed lines and payphones.

-4. What is the cost of a reverse charge call using 1800 PHONEHOME?
+4. What is the cost of using reverse charge call numbers: 1800 PHONEHOME

 1800 PHONEHOME proudly advertises its rates because 1800 PHONEHOME is very competitive.